itsmichaelwest/lectern/README.md

 There are three commands available for running tests:

 ### `yarn test`
 Run all available client and server tests.
+The client tests run first, see below.
+After running the client tests, press `q` to run the server tests.

 ### `yarn test-client`
-Run only the client tests.
+Run only the client tests. *Jest* runs in a full-screen mode.
+To exit, press `q`.
+If you have run the tests before, you will need to press `a` to run them again.

 ### `yarn test-server`
 Run only the server tests.